Politicians use statistics in the same way that a drunk uses lamp-posts—for support rather than illumination.

 What can your total number of mentions really tell you?

 Your total number of mentions is relevant only when you exactly know how it contributes to your PR goals.
-In some cases, the number can be an indicator that things are going well, while for others it doesn’t mean anything.
+In some cases, the number can be an indicator that things are going well.

 For example, do you want to spread awareness about your product?
 An increase in the number of mentions can indicate that you are doing something right.
 But until you go deeper into themes, issues, and messages, you won’t know for sure.